monicagiraldochica/bash_tutorial/docs/files2.md

 ### `printf`

-printf is a powerful tool that allows you to format the information before printing it in a file, the command line or another variable.
+`printf` is a powerful tool that allows you to format the information before printing it in a file, the command line or another variable.
 For example, you can specify the format of any number that you print and the number of decimal points you want to use.
 You could even use this tool to change the format of a variable (i.e. from scientific notation to float) and save the result in a new variable instead of a file.
 You can also add tab or any character scape sequence to your text.

 Syntax: `printf <format> <arguments>`

-`printf` uses the format specified in `<format>` to print the objects (strings, numbers or variables) specified in `<arguments>`. `<format>` is a string that contains alphanumerical characters, character scape sequences and format specifications, each of which causes printing of the next successive argument.
+`printf` uses the format specified in `<format>` to print the objects (strings, numbers or variables) specified in `<arguments>`.
 In contrast with the `echo` command, `printf` does not print the text in a new line by default, in order to add a new line the following character scape sequence should be added at the end of `<format>`: `\n`.

 ### Format

-As explained above, `format` is the first string after `printf` and indicates the type of format that should be used to print the arguments.
-The following table shows the strings that can be used for formatting.
+`<format>` is a string that contains alphanumerical characters, character scape sequences and format specifications, each of which causes printing of the next successive argument.
+The table below shows the strings that can be used for formatting.

 One should specify one format per argument.
 For example, in the command `printf "%d %s" 10 "my_string"`, `"%d %s"` is the format, which indicates that the first argument after the format (`10`) should be printed as a decimal (`%d`).
 Then, there should be a space, and then the second argument (`my_string`) should be printed as a string (`%s`).

-In the command `printf "%d %s\n" 10 "my_string"`, `%d %s\n` is the format, which indicates that the first argument after the format (`10`) should be printed as a decimal (`%d`), followed by a space.
+In `printf "%d %s\n" 10 "my_string"`, `%d %s\n` is the format, which indicates that the first argument after the format (`10`) should be printed as a decimal (`%d`), followed by a space.
 The second argument (`string`) should be printed as a string (`%s`).
 It also indicates that after the second argument there should be a new-line character (`\n`). `\n` is a scape sequence.
 The list of [scape sequences](#scape-sequences) can be found bellow.
 If any of the arguments is a string with special characters, spaces or [scape sequences](#scape-sequences), make sure to always surround it with quotation marks.

 | Format option | Meaning |
 | --- | --- |